 - I use parchment paper over your cookie sheet.
 Silpat, It will work beautifully as well here.
 With the parchment, you can leave it on it and present it to your guests.

-- Spread the frangipane cream with a pastry knife, leaving a border so the pastry can puff well and keep the apples in place.
+- Spread the frangipane cream with a pastry knife, leaving a border so the pastry can puff nicely and keep the apples in place.

 - Arrange the apples in a pretty pattern.

-- You can do an egg wash for the crust to give it that beautiful glazed look.
-Optional, as we will be using the Calvados at the end.
+- You can use an egg wash on the crust to give it a beautiful, golden brown glazed look.
+Optional, as we will use Calvados at the end.

 - Cool on a wire rack.
-The rack will allow the tart to cool off uniformly and faster as air circulates underneath.
+The rack will allow the tart to cool uniformly and more quickly as air circulates beneath it.

 - The Calvados and orange marmalade mix is so delicious over it.
-It binds all the flavors together and gives it that beautiful glazed shiny look.
+It binds all the flavors together and gives it a beautiful, shiny glazed look.

 - Do serve it at room temperature.
-The hazelnut frangipane, when hot, can scold you when not cooled off.
+The hazelnut frangipane, when hot, can scald you if not cooled off.

-Vanilla ice cream is always the favorite, of course.
-Whipping cream or Chantilly is just as delicious.
+- Vanilla ice cream is always the favorite, of course.
+Whipped cream, or Chantilly, is just as delicious.

 Can I use another type of apple?

-Jonagold and Braeburn are the perfect amounts of sweetness and keep their texture well when baked.
+- Jonagold and Braeburn have the right amount of sweetness and retain their texture well when baked.

-Unfortunately, Red Delicious is not the favorite of baking, as they fade in taste and, when baked, will not hold the shape, and your tart will fall apart.
+- Unfortunately, Red Delicious is not the favorite for baking, as they fade in taste and, when baked, will not hold their shape, and your tart will fall apart.

 A great holiday dessert, light and full of flavor.